 Born in Brooklyn and raised in New Rochelle, NY, I hold an M.A. in Asian art history and a Ph.D. in Japanese art history from the University of Kansas.
 I have been working throughout the USA and Canada as an independent appraiser of Asian art since 1993.
 Clients include private collectors, attorneys, insurance companies, auction houses, and museums.
 Please note that although I am based in Lawrence, KS, where I have access to the world-class academic research library of the University of Kansas and the extensive reference library and famed Asian art collection of the nearby Nelson-Atkins Museum where I formerly worked, I travel extensively to see collections.
-Because of my family ties to New York and my regular visits there to Asian art and appraiser organization events I spend a lot of time in NY, and so clients in the NY area generally do not incur any travel expenses.
+Because of my family ties to New York and my regular visits there to Asian art and appraiser organization events, I travel there often for expended stays, and so clients in the NY area generally do not incur any travel expenses.

 Complementing my appraising business, I lecture about Japanese culture, art, and Chinese influences on Japanese culture, at museums, universities, professional organizations, scholarly symposia, and businesses throughout the United States and internationally.
 I also occasionally work with private individuals who need advice on planning trips to Japan and lead cultural tours for small groups of adults and university students in two areas of my interest and expertise: